South Carolina Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

-When you book with us, we'll ask for your pickup and delivery addresses.
-Our carriers will do their best to accommodate your exact locations.
-However, if there are safety concerns or access restrictions—like narrow driveways or low-hanging trees—the carrier may suggest a nearby alternative spot, such as a gas station or parking lot.
-We'll always work with you to find a solution that works.
+When you book with us, we'll ask for your preferred pickup and delivery locations.
+Our carriers will pick up and deliver your car directly to those addresses whenever possible.
+We're transparent about the process: if there are any road restrictions, safety concerns, or access issues at your location, the carrier will work with you to find a nearby alternative, such as a gas station or parking lot.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.